sr99622/libonvif/packages/libonvif/src/libonvif/mcp/README.md

 This example uses the UV runtime

-Please note that the installer will only work partially, you have to edit the json file manually as before
+Please note that the installer will only work partially, you have to edit the json file manually as before.

 ```
 {